 Ease of Use

 Wix is one of the most user-friendly website building tools.
-It’s ease-of-use is one of the main reason consistently ranks among the top website builders on the market.
+It’s ease-of-use is one of the main reasons it consistently ranks among the top website builders on the market.
 There’s nothing to install, no hosting requirements to meet – just sign up, and you can start building the website.
 Wix also throws in a comprehensive startup wizard and plenty of extra helpers.

 Since it caters even to the complete beginners, Wix doesn’t shy away from offering tons of helpful tutorials and guides, both in text and video form.